-A basic hearing test or pure tone audiometry is a test to find out the softest levels of sound a person can hear at individual pitches of sounds (hearing thresholds).
+A basic hearing test or pure tone audiometry is a test to find out the softest level of sound that a person can hear at individual pitches (hearing thresholds).
 When a sound is heard, the person responds by pressing a button or raising a hand.

 Tympanometry is a test of the middle ear.
 It is able to determine if the eardrum is ruptured or if there is an ear infection.

 The Steady State Evoked Potentials (SSEP) and Auditory Brainstem Response (ABR) tests are used when a person is unable to respond or cooperate in a basic hearing test.
 Recording electrodes will be applied on the patient's head to record the hearing nerve activity in response to sounds presented.
 Results from both tests can then be analyzed together to provide an estimate of the patient's hearing thresholds.
 The ABR test is sometimes also used to detect abnormalities in the auditory pathway.